ningninga/python-selenium-chrome-firefox/README.md

 In the two of the files which I upload, one of them is based on Chrome, and another one is based on Firefox.
 My Chrome version is 86.0.4240.193.
 My Firefox version is 83.0 (64).
-I hope it can help you:)
+I hope it can be helpful:)